Czech presidential candidate Babis cleared in fraud case | Politics

 Czech presidents do not wield much daily executive power, which lies with the government of the NATO and EU member.
 But they help shape public opinion, represent the country abroad and appoint prime ministers, central bank board members and constitutional court judges.

-Babis also faces a French investigation over a financial fraud allegedly involving his purchase of property in France, according to French media.
-He has denied wrongdoing in that case as well. ($1 = 0.9353 euros)
+Babis is also the subject of another investigation related to the same conference centre outside Prague, and a French investigation over a financial fraud allegedly involving his purchase of property in France, according to French media.
+He has denied wrongdoing in those cases as well. ($1 = 0.9353 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)